-The scope of environmental issues to be dealt with by the SEA together with the level of detail to which they are addressed was broadly decided upon taking into account the collection of environmental baseline data and input from environmental authorities.
-Scoping allowed the SEA to become focused upon key issues relevant to the environmental components that are specified under the SEA Directive5.
+The scope of environmental issues to be dealt with by the SEA of the Plan together with the level of detail to which they are addressed was broadly decided upon taking into account the collection of environmental baseline data and input from environmental authorities.
+Scoping allowed the SEA to become focused upon key issues relevant to the environmental components that are specified under the SEA Directive.